Slins-23/bookmaps/README.md

 - When importing bookmarks from a list through the extension page, inform the user of the progress by displaying how many bookmarks have already been saved and how many remain ("x out of y bookmarks saved." and "y - x bookmarks remaining" after a new line);

-- If other map sources have been implemented, indicate which street view application was used (i.e. Baidu, Google, Naver, Yandex);
+- If other map sources have been implemented, indicate which Street View application was used (i.e. Baidu, Google, Naver, Yandex);

-- Add tooltips to buttons informing the user of its basic functionality (i.e. "Bookmark", "Import", "Export", "Settings").
+- Add tooltips to buttons informing the user of their basic functionality (i.e. "Bookmark", "Import", "Export", "Settings").

 ### Semantics